 Skip to main content

-Validate a PDF document
+Validate PDF document

 Validate a PDF document for conformance with a PDF version, or a PDF/A standard and level.
 When standard violations are encountered, you get detailed information about the type and location of the violation.